 You may be interested to know that Joan offers a very popular 4 session fear of flying course using evidence-based hypnotherapy.

-Fear of Flying Overcome with the CLB Programme
+Fear of Flying Overcome with the Tranceformental CBT Programme

 I came back from my holiday Friday night after 2 weeks of complete relaxation.